-A VA student whose benefits have been terminated due to unsatisfactory progress will be monitored each semester and upon attaining a cumulative (GPA) of 2.00 may submit a specific request for resumption of benefits.
+A VA student whose benefits have been terminated due to unsatisfactory progress will be monitored each semester and upon attaining a cumulative (GPA) of 2.00 and earning at least 67% of the courses attempted may submit a specific request for resumption of benefits.
 The college will continue to monitor the student's progress each semester and to counsel and offer guidance in order to resolve academic problems that will ensure successful completion of his/her education.